ozgurakan/devopsblog/source/_posts/2013-03-25-rackspace-cloud-backup-api-with-curl.markdown

     $ echo $TOKEN
     791b478f-3ab1-5ab2-816b-ba204a70d7fc

-## A Real Life Scenerio
+## A Real Life Scenario

 Agent is an important piece of the equation in Cloud Backup.
 I have to install the agent on all servers that I want to backup.
 That is an easy process documented on mycloud control panel and can be easily automated.
 Once I have my agent installed on one or many servers, I can use the web interface to configure my backups or use the RESTful API as described in this blog post.

-Assuming that initially I know nothing about the environment, to do anyhting with the backups, I need to list my agents.
+Assuming that initially I know nothing about the environment, to do anything with the backups, I need to list my agents.
 When I have them listed, I will choose the one I want to work with.
 I will create a backup configuration where I will define what I want to backup, when and how often.
 I can also list my current backup configurations and modify them.
 I can check if my previous backup jobs ran properly, if not what the errors were.

-Lets go over these steps and a few others that will be useful in the persuit of happiness, I mean, automation.
+Lets go over these steps and a few others that will be useful in the pursuit of happiness, I mean, automation.

 ## List All Agents